 Cowings earned her psychology doctorate from the University of California, Davis, in 1973.
 She joined NASA in 1971, as a graduate student.

-She was the first American woman to be trained as a scientist astronaut, and was an alternate in 1979.
+She was the first American woman to be trained as a scientist-astronaut by NASA and was an alternate for a space flight in 1979.
 Although she never made it to space, she has spent her career at NASA helping astronauts better adapt to space by studying the effects of gravity on human physiology and performance.

 Cowings has spent her career as the principal investigator on various studies.
 Perhaps most notably, the Autogenetic-Feedback Training Exercise (AFTE) – a treatment for space motion sickness.

 The technique teaches astronauts to control 20 physiological responses from heart rate to involuntary muscle contractions.
 Patricia received many awards and honors throughout her career.
 These included the NASA Individual Achievement Award in 1993 and the National Women of Color Technology Award in 2006, to name a few.